LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="OneTouchLoginByEmail-post-">One Touch Login by Email (POST)</h4>
- This API is used to send a link to a specified email for a frictionless login/registration [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-login-by-email-captcha/)
+ This API is used to send a link to a specified email for a frictionless login/registration

 ```java